MIBHA/MIBHA/README.md

 ```
 **About Me**
 Hi, I’m Mithun — a **curious learner** exploring how to build scalable systems and impactful tools.
-I enjoy the fast-paced energy of **startups** and am currently diving into **Cloud, DevOps, AI, and Open-source projects** to sharpen my skills and create meaningful solutions.
+I enjoy the fast-paced energy and am currently diving into **Cloud, DevOps, AI, and Open-source projects** to sharpen my skills and create meaningful solutions.

 **Currently Working On**
 - Project-HERO